tesla-project/tip/README.md

     * SSL_CERT: Filename of the TIP certificate.
 This file must exist in SSL_PATH.
     * SSL_CA_CERT: Filename of the CA trusted chain used to validate the certificates.
 This file must exist in SSL_PATH.
     * AUTH_REQUESTS: Enable or disable authentication of incoming requests.
 If "1", the clients must provide a valid certificate for a Plugin in the institution of the TIP (see access restrictions).
 If "0", no authentication is performed.
+    * KEY_POOL_ENABLED: Enable or disable the use of a pool of keys.
+When enabled, the key is taken from a random position of a pool of KEY_POOL_SIZE keys instead of generating a new one (performance increase).
+Otherwise a new key is always generated for each new user.
+    * KEY_POOL_SIZE: Size of the pool of keys.

 ### Tokens